VanessaLiaw021/regex-tutorial/gist-template.md

 ## Author

 My name is Vanessa Liaw and I am learning regex while I am explaining through this regex tutorial.
 It help me understand each symbol one by one and other regex component and understanding how to create my own regex.
-If you find this interesting, take a look at my other projects
+If you find this interesting, take a look at my other projects and view my profile

 [Github Repo](https://github.com/VanessaLiaw021)